 Elasticsearch

-As of version 7.11, Elasticsearch is available under the Elastic License or SSPL, both of which are not considered open-source licenses by the Open Source Initiative (OSI).
-This change has implications for how Elasticsearch can be used, modified, and distributed.
+As of version 7.11, Elasticsearch is available under the Elastic License or SSPL, both non-OSI-approved.
+This affects how you can use, modify, and distribute it.

 OpenSearch

-OpenSearch is released under the Apache License 2.0, which is an OSI-approved open-source license.
-This ensures that OpenSearch remains free and open for anyone to use, modify, and distribute.
+OpenSearch is released under Apache 2.0—an OSI-approved license—ensuring it remains free and open for any use, modification, and distribution.

 Features Comparison